VadimRadermacher/bootstrap1/readme.md

 npm install
 ```

-Then setup your repository on Github and publish this first version.
+Then setup a new repository on Github and publish this first version.

 ## Usage guide